caic99/LAMBench/README.md

 The optional dependencies are required for the corresponding models.

+By default, LAMBench stores benchmark results in a local SQLite database located in the system's temporary directory.
+Set the environment variable `LAMBENCH_SQLITE_PATH` to override the location or configure the `MYSQL_*` variables to use an external MySQL database instead.

 ## Usage

 To reproduce the results locally or test a custom model, please refer to the `ASEModel.evaluate` method.